UCAS Application Guide.

 UK based university applications are made through the University and Colleges Admissions Service (UCAS).
 To apply for one of our degrees, you’ll need to register with UCAS.
 This is a fairly straightforward process that should only take a few minutes.
 Once you’ve registered, you’ll be taken to your UCAS Hub dashboard where you can create an application.

 There is a fee for submitting a UCAS application, this is payable directly to UCAS.
-For 2024 entry, the application fee is £27.50 for up to five choices.
+For 2026 entry, the application fee is £28.95 for up to five choices.
+There is a fee waiver available for UK students in receipt of free school meals.

 Adding a course as a choice to your UCAS application

-After you’ve registered with UCAS, you’ll be able to create an application and then add a course (or courses) as a choice to that application.
+After you’ve registered with UCAS you’ll be taken to your UCAS Hub dashboard where you can create an application, and then add a course (or courses) as a choice to your application.

 To add a course as one of your choices:

-3. From your application, click the ‘Add Choice’ button.
-You’ll then be greeted with a pop-up box with a number of fields to complete.
+- From your application, click the ‘Add Choice’ button.
+You’ll then be greeted with a pop-up box with a number of fields to complete

-4. Under University/college name, select ‘University of Central Lancashire’.
-Rather than typing the whole name manually, you can just start typing ‘Lancashire’ for it to create a shortlist to speed things up.
-Note: typing UCLan will result in ‘no matches found’.
+- Under University/college name, select ‘University of Lancashire’.
+Rather than typing the whole name manually, you can just start typing ‘Lancashire’ for it to create a shortlist to speed things up

-5. Under Course, start typing the name of the course and then select it.
-We’ve listed our course names below.
+- Under Course, start typing the name of the course and then select it

-7. Under ‘Start date’, select the date at which you want to start the course.
+- Under ‘Start date’, select the date at which you want to start the course

-8. You can leave the ‘Further details’ section blank.
+- You can leave the ‘Further details’ section blank

-9. Select the year of the course you want to start under ‘Point of entry’.
+- Select the year of the course you want to start under ‘Point of entry’.
 Most applicants will select ‘1st Year’.
-Contact us before applying if you’re planning a later point of entry.
+Contact us before applying if you’re planning a later point of entry

-10. Select whether you’ll be living at home while studying or not.
+- Select whether you’ll be living at home while studying or not

-11. Click Save.
+- Click Save.
 You’ve now added a course as a choice to your application.
-Repeat the above for any other courses you wish to add to your application.
+Repeat the above for any other courses you wish to add to your application

 Demo of adding Music Production as a choice to your application:

-Note: whilst there is an Apply button on the course pages of the UCAS website, it won’t add the course as one of your UCAS application choices.
+Note: While there is an ‘Apply’ button on the course pages of the UCAS website, it won’t add the course as one of your UCAS application choices.
 It will eventually take you to a page that states ‘You will need to manually add this course as a Choice in your new or existing application’.
+From this page, you will be given the option to go to your application or to return to the course page.
 This is the case for all UCAS applications, regardless of university and course.
 Follow the above steps to add a course as a choice to your application.

 If you’re having difficulty adding one of our courses as a choice to your application, please get in touch with us.
 We’ll be happy to help.